Gluten Free Vanilla Cake

 There are also a couple tricks I use to make sure my gluten free baked goods end up with that tender, fluffy texture we know and love.

-Tip #1: Overmix Your Batter
+Tip #1: Over-Mix the Cake Batter

-While I strongly advise against over mixing batter in other recipes, and even design my recipes to have as little mixing as possible, gluten free batter is different.
+While I strongly advise against over-mixing batter in other recipes, and even design my recipes to have as little mixing as possible, gluten free batter is different.

-The whole reason you don’t want to over mix your batter is that it develops thick strands of gluten, which can lead to dense, tough cake.
-But when you’re using gluten free flour, this isn’t a problem.
+The whole reason you don’t want to over mix your batter is that it develops thick strands of gluten, which can lead to a dense, tough cake.

-In fact, overmixing gluten free flour can actually give the cake better structure!
-This helps the cake layers rise better as they bake, and gives the cake a more tender crumb.
+In fact, over-mixing gluten free flour can actually give the cake better structure!
+This helps the cake layers rise better as they bake and gives the cake a more tender crumb.

 The incremental structure helps prevent the cake layers from crumbling as they’re bitten into.

-Tip #2 Let Your Batter Rest
+Tip #2 Let the Cake Batter Rest

 Remember earlier when I said that gluten free flour blends can have a hard time absorbing moisture and fats?

 If you let the batter sit for a bit before baking it, you give the flour more time to absorb all that goodness.
-This helps thicken the batter, and prevents your cake from having a gritty texture.
+This helps thicken the batter and prevents your cake from having a gritty texture.

 I unintentionally did this as I was photographing and filming this gluten free vanilla cake batter.
 You’d be surprised how long it takes to get a perfect shot of pouring cake batter into a pan!